stonemjs/docs/src/docs/architecture/container.md

 @tab Imperative
 ### Imperative API

-For more control — or for programmatic setups — use the `defineBlueprintConfig()` function.
+For more control, or for programmatic setups, use the `defineBlueprintConfig()` function.
 You register services in the `stone.services` namespace.

 ```ts
 import { defineBlueprintConfig } from '@stone-js/core'